A Strong Leader for Our City!

 - Splash Pad.
 On a recent survey of the city, a splash-pad is the number one request of the citizens of Beavercreek.
 Glen’s idea for the splash-pad is to build/upgrade a park that utilizes Beavercreek’s mascot, the beaver, to educate children on Ohio’s contributions to flight and space–in one area, a beaver in a plane; in another area, a beaver in a space shuttle.
 Signs will highlight local citizens that have been pioneers in these developments.

 - Senior Center.
 Glen encourages the ongoing development of the Senior Center with new and innovative ways to engage the seniors of Beavercreek.

 - Good neighbors.
-In the wake of the tornado, numerous neighboring jurisdictions helped our city.
+In the wake of the tornado and through the midst of the Covid-19 pandemic, numerous neighboring jurisdictions helped our city.
 Glen seeks to maintain great relations with Beavercreek Township, WPAFB, and all neighboring municipalities to better the Miami Valley.